Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Finite element model for a full tokamak device

 The results of the mesh convergence study demonstrate that refining the mesh does result in the maximum von Mises stress values exhibiting systematic convergence \cite{Melosh1990,Morin2002}.
 This firstly indicates that the highest values of stress in the model are being correctly resolved and are not caused by stress singularities.
 If stress singularities were present, the expected behaviour would be an exponential increase in stress as meshing resolution is increased.
 Secondly, the von Mises stress can be adequately evaluated via the local mesh refinement, reducing the time required to generate the mesh as well as the computational requirements of simulations when compared to a global mesh refinement.
 Given these results, the final mesh used for the analysis utilises the local element refinement to exploit the above advantages in numerical convergence.

 Element size is not the only factor that should be considered when selecting and evaluating an FEM mesh.
 The quality of the elements is also important.
 It is often desirable that elements have good shape properties, as poorly shaped elements can give rise to ill-conditioned matrices that tend to slow or even prevent convergence of iterative solvers \cite{KNUPP2003217}.
 There are numerous metrics used in literature to quantify mesh quality.
-Table \ref{Table:ElementQuality} is populated with minimum maximum and mean values for two mesh quality metrics for, and the volumes of, the elements in the final MAST-U mesh.
-The mesh quality metrics used are the shape factor derived by Knupp {\it et al.} \cite{KNUPP2003217} and the aspect ratio beta derived by Parthasarathy {\it et al.} \cite{PARTHASARATHY1994255}.The aspect ratio beta is defined by Equation \ref{eq:aspect_ratio}, where the circumsphere radius and inradius are calculated from the tetrahedron being evaluated.
+Figure \ref{fig:Histos} shows the distributions of two mesh quality metrics for, and the volumes of, the elements in the final MAST-U mesh.
+The mesh quality metrics used are the shape factor derived by Knupp {\it et al.} \cite{KNUPP2003217} and the aspect ratio derived by Parthasarathy {\it et al.} \cite{PARTHASARATHY1994255}.
+The aspect ratio is defined as

+where the circumsphere radius and inradius are calculated for the tetrahedron being evaluated.
+The shape factor is defined as